Introduction to Car Wash Real Estate

 If you’re an investor currently thinking of buying car wash real estate as a source of passive income, this piece is specifically written to do a deep dive on exactly this.
 Whether you are soon to be coming into capital for which you would like to utilize a 1031 exchange for, or whether it’s just been too long that you’ve had idle capital earning abysmal rates in money markets or savings accounts, this article will address exactly what you should be aware of, weary of, and can look forward to in the way of investing in and owning car wash real estate.

-Note that if you are a car wash operator, soon to be operator, developer, or other and you are more in search of a content exploring site selection and new car wash builds, you’ll have to stay tuned for our soon to launch series that will be covering exactly that.
+Note that if you are a car wash operator, soon to be operator, developer, or other and you are more in search of a content exploring site selection and new car wash builds and costs, you’ll have to stay tuned for our soon to launch series that will be covering exactly that.
 If you’re a car wash owner and operator thinking of selling the land and real estate but keeping your car wash business, we have a piece that specifically covers this as well.
 This piece here is specifically written to comprehensively cover all sides of passive car wash real estate investing and ownership.

 Reasons to Invest in Car Wash Real Estate